 To route our VLAN tagged traffic, we will need to add another NIC to the VM.
 To do so, click the Add network adapter button and a second NIC will appear.
 Make sure the new network adapter is put onto the port group you created earlier in this tutorial.

 You are now done with all of the network setup you need in ESXi.
 For examples of how to set up networking on VMs running Ubuntu 18.04 or Windows Server 2016, read on to the next two sections.
 If you are running a different operating system, the setup required will vary.

 Setting Up Networking in Ubuntu 18.04

 The final step to configuring networking for VLAN-tagged traffic is to assign the NIC a private IP address to use for routing traffic.
-To do so, first SSH into your server then enter the following command to find the name of your second interface (By default, it will be ens192 if you are using the VMXNET3 network adapter):
+To do so, first access your server via SSH or the built-in ESXi console.
+Then, enter the following command to find the name of your second interface.

 $ ip add

 We will configure the NIC that is not already configured for public networking (the one without an IP address assigned to it).
-To do so, we will need to open the Netplan configuration file using the following command:
+To do so, open the Netplan configuration file in a text editor of your choice using the following command: